insperatum/9.66/chapters/04-pset4.md

 # Question 2: Learning about object categories

 How might a child start to build an intuitive theory of how an object's physical properties relate to its motion?
 One possibility is to group objects into categories, with each category defining a distribution over both motion properties (speed and displacement) and physical makeup (shape and material).
-In addition, rather than learning about each category in isolation, they might also develop higher-order beliefs about categories in general - for example, they might learn a ‘shape bias’.
+In addition, rather than learning about each category in isolation, they might also develop higher-order beliefs about categories in general - for example, they might learn a _shape bias_.
 In this problem set, we will frame this learning process as inference in a hierarchical Bayesian model, similar to the ones discussed in class.

  The animation in the following code box illustrates our problem domain.
-In our world, there are objects of various shapes and materials (indicated by their colour).
+In our world, there are objects of various shapes (`circles`,`triangles`, and `squares`) and materials (indicated by their colour).
 We will observe the motion of these objects when we drop them onto a ramp.
 Unfold the code below to play with the object definitions and explore how different objects move.
 What are your hypotheses about how objects' physical properties relate to their motion?
 ~~~
 ///fold:
 var ground = {shape: 'rect',
   static: true,
-  dims: [worldWidth, 10],
+  dims: [100000*worldWidth, 10],
   x: worldWidth/2,
   y: worldHeight
 }